 Looking over the past millennium, researchers now broadly agree that the climate of inland eastern Africa, normally affected primarily by Indian Ocean weather systems, experienced a period of drought between approximately 1000 and 1250, followed by a gradual transition toward wetter conditions, culminating in peak pluvial conditions from about 1700 to 1750, this being followed by an abrupt transition back toward drier conditions to the end of the eighteenth century and beyond.
 Within the drier phase experienced since 1750 there has, however, also been marked variability.
 The analysis that follows is principally concerned with the extremes of that variability since 1750.

-As well as the catastrophic drought in the early nineteenth century, we are told of another severe drought in the 1870s, that was so severe it was considered to be of regional significance.
+As well as the catastrophic drought in the early nineteenth century, we are told of another major drought in the 1870s, that was so severe it was considered to be of regional significance.
 However, the “earlier severe drought that emerges from the palaeoecological evidence occurs in the late eighteenth to early nineteenth centuries, that is c.1800, and is the worst drought to appear anywhere in the historical record for eastern Africa.”
 During this period, Lake Naivasha briefly dried up completely.
 Worse than that, however:

 [T]he most dramatic indication of this drought comes at Lake Baringo, just to the north of Bogoria, where the sedimentary record clearly shows that the lake dried up completely.
 This coincided also with the drying up of the Loboi swamp, lying between Lake Baringo and Lake Bogoria.